YasperFa/Dynamic-RF-Estimation/README.md

-# Project Title

-Rebuild Frequency Estimation and
-Autotuning for Dynamic Containers in
+# Rebuild Frequency Estimation and Autotuning for Dynamic Containers in
-Particle Simulations
+Bachelor Thesis, Summer Semester 2025.
+Technical University of Munich.

 ## Description